Nynuphar/IDEAL-doc/docs/source/linkage.rst

 As this is dummy data which I have prepared, I know that the 3 first patients (Sonnie Dunlap, Annie Pennigton and Athena Hibbert) are not patients at this hospital, and therefore cannot be linked by IDEAL.

-Let's look at the example "Geralt Whitewolf":
+Let's look at the example "Geralt Whitewolf" and let's try to link it by selecting the "link" symbole as indicated below with the arrow:

 .. image:: G1.png